 Download, print, cut out and trace our templates onto cardboard, or draw your own set of shapes.
 Chicks are easy to make with 2 basic circles.
 I painted our cardboard first, but you can do that after cutting out if you prefer.
 You’ll also want to cut out a base for your sculpture – it can be a simple circle or square, but I used the bunny body shape from our template for ours.

 - Lay your pieces out flat to get a sense of how you’d like your sculpture to look

 Once you have your painted pieces, lay them out flat and start planning how you’d like your sculpture to look.

-Modification for younger kids: Instead of creating a standing sculpture, these can be presented as “build-your-own-bunny” activity.
+Modification for younger kids: Instead of creating a standing sculpture, these can be presented as a “build-your-own-bunny” activity.
 They can simply play with the pieces to create their bunny/chick, or create a collage – decorating with small flower shapes, feathers, pom poms – anything you like!